ReDeiPirati/Screenshot-to-code-in-Keras/README.md

 [![Run on FloydHub](https://static.floydhub.com/button/button.svg)](https://floydhub.com/run?template=https://github.com/floydhub/pix2code-template)

-Click this button to open a [Workspace](https://blog.floydhub.com/workspaces/) on [FloydHub](https://www.floydhub.com/?utm_medium=readme&utm_source=pix2code&utm_campaign=aug_2018).
-In this workspace you will find the same environment and dataset used for the Bootstrap version.
-You also find trained models for testing.
+Click this button to open a [Workspace](https://blog.floydhub.com/workspaces/) on [FloydHub](https://www.floydhub.com/?utm_medium=readme&utm_source=pix2code&utm_campaign=aug_2018) where you will find the same environment and dataset used for the *Bootstrap version*.
+You can also find the trained models for testing.

 Within three years deep learning will change front-end development.
 It will increase prototyping speed and lower the barrier for building software.